-Otoacoustic Emissions (OAE) are present in ears which have a healthy middle ear and not more that a slight hearing loss.
-OAEs have been found to be sensitive to changes in the hair cells of the cochlea and predictive of hearing loss from noise exposure or ototoxicity.
+Otoacoustic Emissions (OAE) are present in ears which have a healthy middle ear and not more than a mild hearing loss.
+OAEs are sensitive to changes in the hair cells of the cochlea and predictive of hearing loss from noise exposure or ototoxicity.

 Information obtained from the complete audiological evaluation is used to determine the degree of hearing loss and possible impact on communication.

 Take this Quick Hearing Check to see if you need to have a hearing test.

 The Process for Hearing Aid Purchase